A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know - Local News 8

 What happens next?

-All eyes are now on how New Delhi and Islamabad will respond.
-And the question, analysts say, is not if there will be military retaliation but when.
+All eyes are now on how New Delhi and Islamabad will respond, with analysts fearing the potential for military escalation.

 “Modi will have a very strong, if not irresistible, political compulsion to retaliate with force,” said Arzan Tarapore, a research scholar from Stanford University’s Center for International Security and Cooperation.